leoluz/limbo/README.md

 # fs-isolation

-example of achieving running several processes with filesystem isolation using cgroups
+Example of running several processes with filesystem isolation using cgroups